irhel/Dezertio/README.md

 # Dezertio

-Prototype of a multiplayer survival game inspired by "Don't Starve".
+Prototype of a multiplayer survival game inspired by `Don't Starve`.
 Supports core elements of survival games like hunting, crafting and PvP.

 To run: